kanbang/fastapi-crud-pro/README.md

 # FastAPI-CRUD-Pro

 FastAPI-CRUD-Pro is a powerful library inspired by **[fastapi-crudrouter](https://github.com/awtkns/fastapi-crudrouter)**.
 It leverages FastAPI and Pydantic to automatically generate CRUD routes from simple ORM and DTO definitions.
 It supports advanced filtering, flexible sorting, one-to-many and many-to-many foreign key relationships, and automatic inclusion of foreign key data in queries.
 Currently, it supports SQLAlchemy, with Tortoise ORM support coming soon.

+### Inspiration
+FastAPI-CRUD-Pro is inspired by fastapi-crudrouter and incorporates many of its great features.

 ## Features